MelSumner/ember-a11y-roadmap/rfc-research/router/ideas-and-experiments.md

 ## Ideas
 - [x] review pushState
+- [x] check the scheduling- are there some async shenanigans going on?
 - [x] try some post render experiments to see what happens
 - [ ] Could we make the boundary of the outlet a little more exposed so we can use that?
   - Could we use it even if it's not a little more exposed?